SHAHMIRALI/TutorMe/deliverables/iteration-01.review.md

 #### Goals and/or tasks that were met/completed:

-* From most to least important.
-* Refer/link to artifact(s) that show that a goal/task was met/completed.
-* If a goal/task was not part of the original iteration plan, please mention it.

 -The idea for creating a Java based peer-to-peer tutoring application has been presented to all team members, and the high level design and implementation of the application has been agreed upon as well.

 -We have agreed upon the use of Java for the design of this application after consulting with all team members after taking into account both the user experience as well as the difficulty of implementing certain features.